 There is an association seen between fibromyalgia and gluten sensitivity.
 Also patients have seen improvements in their symptoms by eliminating gluten from their diet.

-Although there is no cure for fibromyalgia, simple management and treatment can relieve most of its painful symptoms.
-A multidisciplinary fibromyalgia pain management approach should include medications, patient education, yoga asana stretches, breath-work, regular gentle low impact exercise and cognitive behavior therapy.
+Although there is no cure, simple management and treatment can relieve most of its painful symptoms.
+A multidisciplinary pain management approach should include medications, patient education, yoga asana stretches, breathing exercises, regular gentle low impact exercise and cognitive behavior therapy.

 2. Cognitive behavior therapy (CBT)

 CBT along with exercises has proved to be effective in some sufferers.
 It helps in improving mood and self-efficacy or coping with pain and fatigue.